ctm/mb2-doc/README.md

 distracted by thinking about that until I finish my horrible text-only web client.

-### Most tourneys
+## Tourneys

+Most of the BARGE 2019 and EMBARGO 2020 tournament structures are implemented.
+The ones that aren't require some additional functionality, like rebuys and lammers (both of which should be supported within a few days).

-Only a handful of tournament structures are implemented.
-Others will be available "soon".  `tournament` without an argument lists the tournament structures that are available.
+`tournament` without an argument lists the tournament structures that are available.
 I won't necessarily be updating this document each time I add a new one, so this may be out of date:

 ```
-Tournaments: barge_nlhe, chowaha, limit_6, monte, tesla
+Tournaments: barge_nlhe, chowaha, hoe, irish, jof_short_nlo, korean, limit_6, monte, oklahoma, six_handed_nlhe,
+so_mixed_hold_em, tesla, toc
 ```

 ## Commands